Free-Prep-Clep.com

 Closing Thoughts

-Many people will find the Western Civilization II CLEP more difficult than the Western Civilization I exam.
+Many people will find the this exam more difficult than the Western Civilization I exam.
 It all boils down to memorization, and whatever your own personal method is for putting that into action.

 This is another exam where the Specific Feedback forum at Instant Cert truly comes in handy.
 If you're having too much trouble trying to memorize everything in the William Patterson study guides, you may want to try a more targeted approach with the feedback found in the Instant Cert forums.
 Either way, the exam will fall in the end and you'll pick up another three credits.
 It's just a matter of time.